 \subsection{Lack of Identification with Parallel Trends on the Odds Ratio Scale}

 Interestingly, in the case of a continuous outcome, \citet{liu2022mendelian} considered the no current treatment value interaction Assumption \ref{assum1} in conjunction with an alternative parallel trends assumption on the odds ratio scale to establish identification of the additive ATT.
-In sharp contrast to the case of a continuous outcome, in the Supplementary Materials, we establish the somewhat surprising finding that in case of a binary outcome, the additive ATT may not be uniquely identified if parallel trends is assumed to hold on the odds ratio scale, rather than on the multiplicative scale as in Assumption \ref{assum2}.
+In sharp contrast to the continuous outcome case, we show in Section S3 of the Supplementary Materials that, for a binary outcome, the additive ATT may not be uniquely identified if parallel trends is assumed to hold on the odds ratio scale rather than on the multiplicative scale as in Assumption~\ref{assum2}.